As Amazon Associates, we may earn from qualifying purchases. See disclosure in sidebar.

 Mange is highly contagious, so is more common among stray dogs and those who live with a lot of other dogs.
 It can be treated with a prescription anti-parasite product, and sometimes those more severely infected will need regular insecticide dip treatment too.
 As mange causes such severe itching and skin disease, owners should seek veterinary care ASAP.

-The first step here is in getting a diagnosis, and this should be established by a veterinarian who has seen your dog and their skin.
+The first step to determining the right treatment in getting a diagnosis, and this should be established by a veterinarian who has seen your dog and their skin.
 In some cases, tests such as skin scrapes and swabs will be required before a diagnosis can be reached.

 Best OTC products to Help